 That said, there are a few fast roads, notably the new toll motorways from the airport into Colombo and from Colombo down the coast to Galle.
 A motorway is due to be built up to Kandy.

 Trains: Sri Lanka has a reasonably extensive rail network although it has been starved of investment and is therefore very slow.
 Rail travel is amazingly cheap and can be great fun.
 It can also be very crowded and not to be recommended if you have a large amount of luggage.
 First class is only available on a few selected trains and needs to be booked in advance – not easy if you’ve just arrived in the island.
-But some bookings can now be made in advance.
-If you book far enough ahead with us we can ask Martin to arrange your train tickets for your journey to or from Kandy.
+We are happy to advise on booking and to provide train times.

 Three-wheelers: The ubiquitous three-wheelers or tuk-tuks are the main form of short-distance transport in and around the towns.
 Until very recently it was essential to bargain and agree a price before you set off, and in most cases it still is.
 But in Colombo, and to a growing extent in Kandy and some other places, three-wheelers are now metered, and much cheaper!
 If you’re not sure what to pay, ask around.
 But don’t rely too much on guide-book indications of price as these may be some years out of date – expect to pay more.
 For short journeys, even if you pay over the odds it’s not a great loss, and you accumulate the knowledge of what to pay in future.

 Taxis: Taxis are often as cheap as tuk-tuks and similar comments apply.
 They are more comfortable and often air-conditioned, but most people find them a lot less fun.
 Essential, though, if you have a lot of luggage with you.